Blog Post Categories

 A creek bed can help channel the water from a low-lying area or a runoff from a garden or an empty well.
 When there is the good well-planned landscaping in place, the creek bed will be pleasing aesthetically, and will serve in times of flooding.

 You do not have to construct a creek bed for your drainage project.
 A swale is just as effective and is a very subtle way to keep surface water under control.
 Of course, it is easier to construct the swale before you start to sod or seed your yard.
+It is one of the best drainage ideas for a wet area.

 Rain Garden

-If there is a low area in your property that typically collects rainwater, you may want to build a rain garden.
-Some house owners use rain gardens simply as places on the property that are designed to catch and retain water.
 Others focus on them as attractive features of their landscape.
 The only difference is that it is typically filled with plants that thrive in over-saturated soil.
 These types of gardens are aesthetically more pleasing than a muddy hole in the middle of the yard.

 In addition, rain gardens do not have to hold water like a pond does.
 Instead, it can just hold the water until it is able to drain away.